 The Rio Celeste waterfall is arguably the most talked about Costa Rica waterfall due to incredible blue waters.
 It’s hidden within Tenorio Volcano National Park.
 In the same area, you’ll find the Tenorio Volcano, natural hot springs, hiking trails, and wildlife.
 This stunning waterfall can be seen after a short climb down 250 stairs to a viewing platform.

 Fun Fact: With waters so blue, locals say that God washed his paintbrush in the water after painting the sky, but really it’s a natural chemical reaction that occurs between minerals due to the local volcano!

 La Fortuna (spanish for “the fortune”) is one of the most visited waterfalls in Costa Rica.
 It is a part of a bio reserve that contains 210 acres of premontane tropical wet forest.
 Visitors are allowed to swim in the waterfall’s pool.You’ll need to climb down 530 stairs to reach it, so be prepared for a steep hike back up.

 The Nauyaca waterfall in Costa Rica is actually two impressive waterfalls that belong to the Barucito River.
 Not only can you enjoy beautiful scenery, but there are many things to do at the Nauyaca waterfall such as swimming, hiking, climbing, and even horseback riding tours.

 Drop: 65 feet

-The Llanos de Cortes waterfall in Costa Rica is one of the many multi-tiered waterfalls this country has to offer.
+The Costa Rica waterfall Llanos de Cortes is one of the many multi-tiered waterfalls this country has to offer.
 Only a five minute walk from the parking lot, you won’t waste any time before enjoying this natural phenomenon.
 There is a seasonal pool at the bottom of the waterfall that is open for swimming and there is a trail to the left of the waterfall that lets you hike to the top.